Praveen271195/Praveen271195/README.md

 ## Long Term Vision

-- 🎯 To serve people in decison making by an application
+- 🎯 To serve people in decison making by a software

 ## Summary